ev3dev-lang-java/ev3dev-lang-java/README.md

 - Usage of inner classes for the different modes of Sensors
 - Lack of Unit testing in the whole project
+- Some LeJOS interface methods was not implemented.
+- Motor synchronization

 ## UML Design